tomreeb/linux/README.md

 this is a collection of some of my personal shell/bash scripts

-There are some crappy old ones, and some  newer ones.
+there are some crappy old ones, and some  newer ones

-but they are still crappy.
+but they are also crappy